AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

     end Show_Find;

-To verify this invariant, GNATprove will generate two checks.
-The first one, that checks whether the assertion holds in the first iteration of the loop, will not be verified by the tool.
+To verify this invariant, GNATprove generates two checks.
+The first one, that checks whether the assertion holds in the first iteration of the loop, is not verified by GNATprove.
 Indeed, there is no reason for the first element of ``A`` to be different from ``E`` in this iteration.
-However, the second check will succeed.
+However, the second check succeeds.
 Indeed, it is easy to deduce that, if the first element of ``A`` was not ``E`` in a given iteration, then it is still not ``E`` in the next one.
-Note that, if we move the invariant to the end of the loop, then it will be successfully verified by GNATprove.
+Note that, if we move the invariant to the end of the loop, then it is successfully verified by GNATprove.

 Not only do loop invariants allow to verify complex properties over loops, they are also used by GNATprove to verify other properties, such as the